HAECHI-LABS/vvisp-sample/vvisp.md

-overall work flow of deploying smart contract using vvisp command is
+Overall work flow of deploying smart contract using vvisp command is

 **init** -> **deploy-service/deploy-contract/compile** -> **abi-to-script** -> **console**

-In this section, we will work through whole process using our sample contract [vvisp-sample](https://github.com/HAECHI-LABS/vvisp-sample)
+In this section, we will work through whole process using our sample contracts, [vvisp-sample](https://github.com/HAECHI-LABS/vvisp-sample).

 ### init